atishay/atishay.github.io/content/blog/34-async/index.md

 ## Common Patterns

 1) **Wrap parallel code in Promise.all**.
 If some code is meant to be run in parallel, we should not make it sequential.
-[Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) call take an array of asynchronus functions and run them in parallel.
+[Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) call take an array of asynchronous functions and run them in parallel.
 Since we can now work with array, all the array manipulation functions like `map` and `forEach` can now be used.
 There is also [Promise.race](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) for the cases where we need to wait for any one of the methods to respond and do not need to wait for all of them to continue execution.

 **Before**